Frequently Asked Questions

 LSLBC now has an interactive Contractor Portal for all licensed/registered contractors.
 Contractors will now use this portal to print a copy(ies) of their license and/or registration.
 The following link is to the LSLBC Contractor Portal:

-Once the license/registration is issued the initial license certificate will be valid for one year, then you may renew your license for a one, two, or three year period; however, Home Improvement registrations can only be renewed for a one-year period.
+Once the license/registration is issued the initial license certificate will be valid for one year, then you may renew your license for a one, two, or three year period.

-- A Renewal notice will be emailed or mailed to the address on record approximately 60 days prior to the expiration, 15 days prior to expiration and upon expiration of the license.
+• A Renewal notice will be emailed or mailed to the address on record approximately 60 days prior to the expiration and again at 15 days prior to expiration.